Medicare Online (formerly HIC Online)

 From 1 July 2008, providers using Medicare Online are able to destroy copies of assignment of benefit forms currently stored at their practice.

-Should Medicare Australia need to confirm that the service was provided to a patient, we will seek alternative evidence from the service provider that the service was provided.
+Should Medicare need to confirm that the service was provided to a patient, we will seek alternative evidence from the service provider that the service was provided.
 The evidence of service may be demonstrated through records such as electronic billing information, notes in practice software appointment records and, if the practice chooses to retain them, the copy of the assignment of benefit form.

 The legislative requirements for the assignment of benefit remain unchanged.
 That is: